emontzkajnl/plugins/advanced-ads-pro/readme.txt

 == Installation ==

 Advanced Ads Pro is based on the free Advanced Ads plugin, a simple and powerful ad management solution for WordPress.
-You can use Advanced Ads along any other ad management plugin and don’t need to switch completely.
+You can use Advanced Ads along with any other ad management plugin and don’t need to switch completely.

 == Changelog ==

-= 2.24.0 (September 13, 2023) =
+= 2.26.1 (March 13, 2024) =

-- Improvement: add a link to enable cache busting on the fly for groups that need a placement with cache busting enabled
-- Fix: prevent background placements triggering termination notifications even without changes
-- Fix: prevent a PHP warning when passing styles to wp_add_inline_style()
+- Improvement: update German, German (Austria), German (Switzerland) and German (formal) translations
+- Improvement: show Ad Health notice when ads are disabled for selected post type

+= 2.26.0 (January 31, 2024) =

+- Improvement: update German and German (formal) translations
+- Improvement: display required modules for adblocker fallback item
+- Improvement: display required modules for Lazy Loading
+- Improvement: allow use of existing MaxMind database files via filters
+- Fix: allow "parent page" and "post meta" display conditions to work with AJAX Cache Busting
+- Fix: allow Gravity Forms shortcode to work with AJAX Cache Busting
+- Fix: avoid storing browser width when `ADVANCED_ADS_RESPONSIVE_DISABLE_BROWSER_WIDTH` is defined

-Build: 2023-09-8f31c6b0
+Build: 2024-05-db2eb022